cwrucutter/snowmower_mapping/README.md

 * Add map server.

+* Add a service to reset the map and percentage complete, raise and lower the pen, and get the map (mowed, static grass, and remaining grass maps).

 * Should the map be initialized from the grass image (number of columns/rows)?
 Then the resolution (ppm or mpp) or height/width in meters are the only necessary parameters.
 However, given a really big image, this process might take a long time.

 * **DONE** Figure out why "paint drip" effect is happening.